arXiv/arxiv-docs/source/brand/images.md

 #Images
 arXiv's branding uses both photographs and illustrations.
 Photos are used alone or paired with our [tagline](tagline.html).
 Illustrations capture abstract concepts well and are used in presentations and documentation.
+{.intro}

-> **Important: Images may only be used for arXiv-owned materials.** All assets within arXiv image libraries have been cleared for use in arXiv materials.
+**Important: Images may only be used for arXiv-owned materials.** All assets within arXiv image libraries have been cleared for use in arXiv materials.
 Use in materials outside of arXiv is not covered by copyright.

 ##Photos
 [Go to the arXiv Photo Library](https://cornell.box.com/v/arXiv-photo-library)